caxtonacollins/rwax/README.md

 - Property Owners: Those who want to tokenize and sell portions of their assets.
 - DeFi Enthusiasts: Users interested in yield-bearing RWAs.

 Currently RWAx is pioneering fractional ownership in the Starknet ecosystem.

-# Target Users

-- Retail Investors: Individuals investing with small capital.
-- Asset Owners: Tokenize and sell asset fractions.
-- DeFi Users: Access yield-generating RWAs within DeFi protocols.

 # Technical Architecture